-It's exciting enough to receive one nomination on Emmys morning, but imagine being nominated twice in the same year for two different roles.
+It's exciting enough to receive one nomination on Emmys morning, but imagine being nominated multiple times in the same year for two different roles.
 Enter Ann Dowd, nominated for supporting actress in a drama series for the role of Aunt Lydia on Hulu's The Handmaid's Tale and guest actress in a drama series for her portrayal of Patti Levin on HBO's The Leftovers.
 And now, she's Emmy winner Ann Dowd and Critics' Choice award winner Ann Dowd!

 If you're wondering where else you've seen this 61-year-old star of stage and screen, the answer is . . . basically everywhere.
 Dowd is a quintessential "Hey, it's that guy/gal" character actor, starting with her work in '90s movies Lorenzo's Oil, Philadelphia, and Apt Pupil.
 She then moved on to TV for recurring roles in shows like Freaks and Geeks, The Education of Max Bickford, and Third Watch.